Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Results

-The moderate calibration (r=0.24--0.38) coupled with substantial model-specific failures is consistent with a two-component difficulty structure: (1) inherent linguistic difficulty that affects humans and models similarly (captured by correlations in the 0.2--0.4 range), and (2) model-specific difficulty arising from architectural, capacity, or training limitations (contributing the remaining 60--80\% of variance).
-Proprietary models achieve both higher correlations and better absolute performance, indicating partial alignment between these components, though we cannot determine which specific factors drive this relationship.
-Substantial unexplained variance remains even for top models, suggesting important differences between how models represent orthographic constraints and how humans intuitively parse them, a challenge extending beyond simple parameter scaling or budget increases.
+The moderate calibration coupled with substantial model-specific failures is consistent with partially overlapping difficulty drivers: (1) inherent linguistic difficulty that affects humans and models similarly, and (2) model-specific difficulty arising from capacity or training limitations.
+Proprietary models achieve both higher correlations and better absolute performance, indicating partial alignment between these components.
+Inter-model agreement on puzzle difficulty (mean $\rho = 0.457$; Appendix~\ref{sec:inter_model_agreement}) exceeds any individual model's alignment with human solvers, though this comparison spans different granularities (puzzle-level F1 vs.\ word-level miss rates) and the puzzle-level aggregation reduces noise.
+The direction nevertheless suggests that models share retrieval biases partially distinct from human difficulty drivers.